jranke/gmkin/README.md

 Linux, Mac OS X, Windows XP or Windows 7.
 It is frequently checked under Linux and Windows 7.

+To view the complete set of widgets in the browser window without resizing anything, it needs a resolution of 1380x900 pixels.

 ### Notes on the gWidgetsWWW2 package

 The R package gWidgetsWWW2 is not available on CRAN because it contains